Best wine openers of 2021 | CNN Underscored

 It’s an oldie, for sure, but not necessarily a goodie.

-Another model that has received rave reviews and appeared to stand the test of time, our experience using the Durand was subpar.
+The Durand is another model that has received rave reviews and appeared to stand the test of time, but in our experience using it, it was subpar.
 Upon initial insertion of the dual prongs into the cork, we found the Durand to be difficult to grip in order to effectively pull out the wine cork.

 At $145, we just simply think your dollars could be more wisely spent on other wine openers and accessories that don’t require as much maneuvering.